tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

   but slow.
 Notably absent: recurrent layers, `Slice`, `Pad`, `Gather`, `DepthwiseConv2d`, and the sparse optimiser variants.
 * **Random ops and optimisers are float32 only.**
+* **The resize gradients are not implemented.** Every MPSGraph resize gradient entry point aborts the process on the current SDK with a channel mismatch assertion, for every shape and layout tried.
+Registering a kernel that crashes is worse than leaving the gradient on the host, so the forward resizes are provided and the gradients are not.
 * **`MatMul`** takes rank-2 tensors only, and float16 requires an even column count, since an odd one produces a row stride MPS will not accept.
 * **No graph optimizer or profiler module.** The `TF_InitGraph` and